 Taking too many prescription painkillers can stop a person’s breathing—leading to death.
 7

-This escalating problem not only affects those taking the mediacations but also those around them including friends and family, the public, and co-workers.
-An injured worker with a painkiller addiction not only represents a health and safety concern for that individual, but also presents potential liabilities for the employer.
-Imagine a person who is under the influence driving a 28,000 lb truck especially on a rainy night, or an airline pilot whose attention or reaction time is dulled by painkillers or other drugs?
+This escalating problem not only affects those taking the medications but also those around them including friends and family, the public, and co-workers.
+An injured worker with a painkiller addiction not only represents a health and safety concern for that individual but also presents potential liabilities for the employer.
+Imagine a person who is under the influence driving a 28,000 lb truck especially on a rainy night or an airline pilot whose attention or reaction time is dulled by painkillers or other drugs?
 The potential for loss of life becomes staggering.
 There are also issues with lost productivity, co-worker safety, and even employee theft or violent activities to support their habit.

 Despite the widespread nature of the problem, “many employers don’t have the information or knowledge they need to properly address this issue,” says Tom Fulmer, VP of Business Development for National Drug Screening.
 Fulmer continues, “For example, many employers state they have been affected by prescription drug abuse in their workplaces, but only about 50 percent have stated they have a written drug policy addressing the use of these medications at work.”

 The stigma of substance abuse keeps many people from seeking treatment.
 They fear that their employers will find out and they’ll lose their jobs; this fear is reinforced by many companies because it is clearly stated in many companies’ workplace policies.
 Having an EAP or Employee Assistance Program is a necessary step in combatting this ever-growing epidemic.
 In some states, this is required by statute, and some states even prohibit firing due to a positive drug test if certain conditions are met.